-Chingford Pond continues to undergo restoration for its landscape beauty and natural habitat, as part of the wider estate's Historic Park Restoration Plan and Environmental Action Plan.
-In 2014 a major engineering operation was completed, including re-building a dam, embankment and cascade at the eastern extremity of the pond.
-This was a multi-disciplinary project involving South Downs National Park Authority, Natural England, West Sussex County Council, The Wildlife Trust, Environment Agency, Ecologists.
+In 2014, before we joined the Park’s team, a major 10-year engineering operation was completed, including re-building a dam, embankment and historic cascade.
+This was a multi-disciplinary project involving South Downs National Park Authority, Natural England, West Sussex County Council, The Wildlife Trust, Environment Agency, and many ecologists.

-Following its restoration, Chingford Pond has regained its beauty as a landscape feature and as a natural habitat for wildlife, including a rare species of whorl snail.
-Our key ongoing work includes the creation of new dormice habitats, tree planting to create buffer strips as well as regular logging and analysing dam and reservoir water flows.
+Following its restoration, Chingford Pond has regained its beauty as a landscape feature and as a natural habitat for wildlife.